-- Approximately one-third (33%) of new hires look for a new job within the first six months, and about one-quarter (23%) leave before a year on the job.
+- Approximately one-third (33%) of new hires look for a new job within the first six months.

 - To replace an employee, an employer will need to spend an average of 16–20% of that employee’s salary.

 - The total cost of turnover per employee typically ranges from 100–300% of the individual’s salary.

 Now, look at a few statistics about companies that take measures to prevent new hires from jumping ship:

 - 69% of employees who undergo effective onboarding are more likely to stay with an employer for at least 3 years, and 58% are more likely to stay on for more than 3 years.

 - The most successful companies are 35% more likely to initiate onboarding for a new hire before that person’s first day on the job.
 These companies are also more than twice as likely to check on their new hires’ progress during onboarding.

 - A standardized employee onboarding process leads to 50% greater productivity than non-standardized onboarding.

 They’ve created a standardized, automated onboarding program to steer their companies in the right direction by improving employee retention and engagement.
 They implement the 5 C’s — compliance, clarification, culture, connection, and check back; and they anticipate what their new hires need in terms of training and paperwork, how to communicate the big picture of their organization’s mission through leadership.

 If you’re ready to upgrade your onboarding system to a standardized, effective process that prepares your employees for what’s ahead, we’d love to help.
 Schedule a demo today to see what Hireology can do for your organization.